The student-led sports turf challenge

 Who can enter?

-Each team should consist of 4 students, with their Interest Application Form sent to the IOG by Friday 24 February.
-The students must be studying or have studied in the academic year 2016/2017, or 2017/2018, a course that will allow them to pursue a career in Sportsturf Management being a Level 2-4 (1st year FdSc) UK qualification.
+Each team should consist of 4 students, with their College Application Form sent to the IOG by Wednesday 2 May 2018.
+The students must be studying or have studied in the academic year 2017/2018, or 2018/2019, a course that will allow them to pursue a career in Sportsturf Management being a Level 2-4 (1st year FdSc) UK qualification.
 In addition, equivalent international qualifications deemed suitable by the IOG.
 (A U.S. example of this would be a minimum of 1 person from Year 1 of a relevant Associates Degree and a maximum of 1 person from the first year of a relevant Bachelor’s Degree.
 All other participants must not have studied outside of these levels).

 What's in it for me?